 How To Maintain A Shaved Head

-More men than ever are choosing to rock the clean-shaved head.
-Some men opt for this look because they just like the way it makes them feel.
-It feels clean, you look like a badass, and the ladies like it– if it's good enough for The Rock and Vin Diesel, then it’s worth a shot, right?
+More men than ever are choosing to rock the clean-shaved head hairstyle for the first time.
+Some men opt for head shaving because they just like the way it makes them feel.
+The baldness feels clean, you look like a badass, and the ladies like it– if it's good enough for Dwayne The Rock Johnson and Vin Diesel, then it’s worth a shot, right?

-Other men start shaving their dome if they balding rather than trying to comb their hair over a bald spot or a receding hairline.
+Other men start shaving their dome if they have thinning hair rather than trying to comb their hair over a bald spot or a receding hairline.
 If this sounds like you, you aren't alone.
-Men can start losing their hair as early as their 20s or even late teenage years, and 66% of men experience some sort of hair loss by their 35th birthday.
+Men can start losing their full head of hair as early as their 20s or even late teenage years, and 66% of men experience some sort of hair loss by their 35th birthday.

 There are products out there that claim to reverse hair loss, but there's only so much you can do to slow the process once it starts.
-A bald head, however, is iconic.
+Bald men, however, are iconic.
 Just look at Bezos.

-So for one reason or another, you’ve decided to shave off your hair.
+So for one reason or another, you’ve decided to shave off your hair and skip the trip to the barbershop.
 The next step is to understand what steps you should follow to maintain your bald head.
-Your head needs to be a part of your skincare routine.
-The bald look is low maintenance, but not entirely no maintenance.
+Your head needs to be a part of your skincare routine as you don't want any acne or pimples.
+The bald look is low maintenance, but not entirely no maintenance, as you need to keep up with hair growth and keep a solid shaving routine.

 Prep Your Head Pre-Shave

-A few pumps of quality shaving oil will soften your hairs, making them easier to cut for a smoother shave, and will also provide an extra lubricating layer to protect your scalp from your razor blade.
-Be sure to use a clean razor to minimize the risk of infection if you accidentally cut yourself on the noggin’.
+A few pumps of quality shaving oil to lather on your scalp will soften your hairs, making them easier to cut for a smoother and close shave, and will also provide an extra lubricating layer to protect your scalp from razor burn and razor bumps.
+Be sure to use clean clippers to minimize the risk of infection if you accidentally cut yourself on the noggin’.

 Use An Aftershave Balm